Assalamu’alaikum Warahmatullahi Wabarakatuh

 Departing from these two premises, I would like to emphasize that “international madrasa” here means a madrasa that strongly holds Islamic and local values.
 Instead of tempting to become “westernized”, our madrasa leans deeply on Islamic and local values that should be presented to the global community.
 We hope that this kind of Indonesian-rooted Islamic education contributes in enriching the existing Islamic education and, in the long term, can spread the beauty of Islam (rahmatan li al-alamiin) to people around the world.

-Finally, we know that to achieve these big goals, we need to “thing big and act small”.
-We need your support, the support of madrasa stakeholders including parents as well as the support of all others with the same dream with us, to make this a reality.
-We all know that educational success is not only created by a madrasa, but also through family and the broader community.
+Finally, we know that to achieve these big goals, we need to “think big and act small”.
+We need your support, to make this a reality.
+We all know that educational success is not only created by a school, but also through family and the broader community.

 Wassalamu’alaikum warahmatullahi wabarakatuh